 A SMALL portable chair or stool to sit and watch the action.
 No lawn chairs are permitted.
 Sunscreen, hat, sunglasses.
 A sharpie for autographs from the players in the autograph tent.
 Money for food, drinks and souvenirs.

 Firearms or Weapons (Victoria National is private property.
 Neither Victoria National nor the PGA TOUR permit firearms or weapons at their events.)
 Coolers of any size.
-Cameras (Cameras are permitted only during the practice rounds on Monday-Tuesday) Folding Chairs (Only small, portable stools are permitted) Radios or mini televisions, or noise-producing devices of any kind Signs, posters, or banners Food and/or Beverages (Concessions are available at the course) Pets (not even a little dog that fits in a purse!)
-Ladders or stepping stools Metal-spiked golf shoes Bicycles or golf carts past the gate to Victoria National except for handicap purposes
+Cameras (Cameras are permitted only during the practice rounds on Monday-Tuesday.)
+Folding Chairs (Only small, portable stools are permitted.)
+Radios, mini televisions or noise-producing devices of any kind.
+Signs, posters, or banners.
+Food and/or Beverages (Concessions are available at the course.)
+Pets (not even a little dog that fits in a purse!)
+Ladders or stepping stool.
+Metal-spiked golf shoes, bicycles or golf carts past the gate to Victoria National except for handicap purposes.

-Mobile devices are allowed at the tournament if you follow these rules: Device must be silent at all times Calls may be placed or received in remote areas where conversations will not be heard by a player on the course.
+Mobile devices are allowed at the tournament if you follow these rules: Device must be silent at all times and calls may be placed or received in remote areas where conversations will not be heard by a player on the course.
 (Cell phones may be used at any location in the event of an emergency!)
-Texting and e-mailing and downloading is permitted EXCEPT when a player is in a position to compete (i.e. when QUIET PLEASE signs are raised).
+Texting, e-mailing and downloading is permitted EXCEPT when a player is in a position to compete (i.e. when QUIET PLEASE signs are raised).
 No audio, picture, or video capture with mobile device is permitted at any time.

-Videos or photographs cannot be taken any time during competition rounds (Thursday-Sunday), but you can take video and photographs during practice rounds (Monday through Wednesday).
+Videos or photographs cannot be taken any time during competition rounds (Friday-Monday), but you can take video and photographs during practice rounds (Monday through Thursday.)
 Flash photography is never permitted because it distracts the players.
 Most players do not take pictures with fans.
-So please do not ask for a photo unless the player asks if you would like to have one taken with them.
+So please do not ask for a photo, unless the player asks if you would like to have one taken with them.
 Spectators that do not follow these rules or disrupt play with a mobile device will be asked to leave.

 Most players will be pleased to give you an autograph!
 Best time to ask: Before or after a practice round.
 NEVER ask for an autograph during a player’s round.
 Best place to ask: At the driving range and putting green or the autograph tent.

 Start at Hole 10, then go to Hole 11.
-From 11 Green, go left toward Hole 18 or go right to Hole 16.
-From 18 Green, go to Holes 4, 5, and the 6 (tee area).
-From here, go to Hole 1, and 2 Tee.
+From 11 Green, go left toward Hole 17.
+Once you reach the cross path, go right to Hole 16 or left to Hole 18.
+From 18 Tee, you can make your way to Holes 4, 5, and the 6 (tee area).
+From here, go to Hole 1 and 2 Tee.
 Then cut through to 8 Green.
 Viewing on 9 Green will be fun, because half of the players will finish their round on 9 Green.
 Holes 12-16 are terrific viewing, but many would consider this a rather long walk!